jonlloner/wif500/README.md

 How long can you go through the range?</br>
 RTX 3090 4 Gkey/s = ~4 days.</br>
 RTX 3060 2 Gkey/s = ~8 days.</br>

+If you have any questions, ask them [here](https://github.com/phrutis/wif500/issues)